pikarpov-LANL/Sapsan/docs/joss/paper.md

   * __Model Setup:__ different ML models would be appropriate for different physical regimes. ``Sapsan`` provides templates for a selection of both conventional and physics-based models with more to come.
 Only important options are left up to the user to edit, with most overhead kept in the backend.
      * __Layers:__  define and order the ML layers
      * __Tracking:__ add extra parameters to be tracked by MLflow
-     * __Loos Function:__ decide on a conventional or physics-based/custom loss function to model the data
+     * __Loss Function:__ decide on a conventional or physics-based/custom loss function to model the data
      * __Optimizer:__ choose how to optimize the training
      * __Scheduler:__ select how to adjust the learning rate